Anupam Saikia: Awards and honors

 Saikia has won several awards and scholarships during his career.
 He won the Ramanujan Scholarship to pursue his studies at Cambridge, given to one Indian student each year.
 He was awarded the Smith and Knight Prize in the annual mathematics essay competition for second year Ph.D. students at the University of Cambridge in 1999 and the Senior Rouseball Scholarship, awarded by Trinity College, Cambridge on the basis of postgraduate research work in 2000-2001.

 Professional Contributions

-Saikia has written several research papers so far related to Iwasawa Theory, p-adic measures, Cyclotomic fields and Euler Systems.
-He has so far guided 6 students under him for their Ph.D. dissertation.
-He is also associated with giving several popular lectures for school and college students in different places of Assam as well as in other parts of the country.
-He has also edited two volumes of conference proceedings related to Wiles' Proof of the Iwasawa's Main Conjecture and Bloch-Kato Conjectures.

 He is the editor-in-chief of Journal of the Assam Academy of Mathematics and an associate editor of the Journal of the Ramanujan Mathematical Society and the Bulletin of the Mathematics Teachers' Association (India).